nshkrdotcom/EADS/docs/Direction.md

     * **Reasoning:**  Potentially uses LLMs to reason about the code, documentation, and best practices.

-3. **Sharing Knowledge with Agents:**  The HiveAPI provides a unified interface for agents to access and query the knowledge graph.
+3. **Sharing Knowledge with Agents:**  The HyveAPI provides a unified interface for agents to access and query the knowledge graph.
 Agents can:
     * **Retrieve context:**  Get relevant information about the code they're working on.
     * **Learn from past experience:** Access the evolution history to identify successful strategies.
     * **Collaborate:**  Share information and insights with other agents.